 Not all countries celebrate Halloween, and some are only just beginning to open their arms to it (albeit somewhat begrudgingly).
 England falls in this category because it already has a holiday on November 5, Guy Fawkes Day, which dates back to 1605.
 The day looks back on the infamous Gunpowder Plot, when Catholics tried to blow up Parliament and King James I in 1605.
 Film buffs will recognize it from the movie V for Vendetta.
 Halloween and Guy Fawkes Day clashed at first, but now many are attempting to merge traditions.
 Don’t miss the history behind these spooky superstitions.

 The most famous Halloween celebration is, of course, Mexico’s Day of the Dead.
 Technically it’s not exactly Halloween, but a day for people to honor their deceased friends and family that occurs on November 2.
 Mexicans believe that on this day, spirits can come visit the world of the living and the celebrations in their honor are absolutely wild.
-This is how All Souls’ Day is celebrated around the globe.
+Read up on the spooky origins of Halloween creatures before the holiday rolls around.

 New Orleans, Louisiana

 Most places in the U.S. celebrate Halloween in much the same way, but one city that stands apart is New Orleans.
 This town loves both to party and voodoo, so one can find things here they couldn’t anywhere else; from street parties to voodoo-themed art displays, there is much for the eye to behold.
 Don’t miss these 11 creepy real events that actually happened on Halloween.

 For more fun facts, costume ideas, traditions, candy inspiration, spooky entertainment, and updates on how October 31 will look different this year, check out our Halloween Guide.